Architectural splendour is a main attraction for many visitors to Valencia

-In an area of 10 hectares visitors can experience and interact with more than 150 types of animals in their natural habitat, whilst remaining sure that all animals are well cared for by biologists and experts in all fields.
-Bioparc’s main points of focus are conservation, education and raising awareness about African animals and the status of their populations.
+In an area of 10 hectares visitors can experience and interact with more than 150 types of animals.
+Remaining sure that all animals are well cared for by biologists and experts in all fields.
+Bioparc’s main points of focus are conservation, education and raising awareness about African animals.

 1. Walk: Many cities are best seen in the comfort of your own pace.
 The local transport system works well indeed, but offers you little in return.
 Bring your walking shoes and experience the changing beauties of one of Europe’s most diverse cities.